Master of Science

-Carolina University’s Patterson School of Business offers a Master of Science in Financial Planning (MFP) designed for individuals pursuing careers as financial planners.
+Carolina University’s Patterson School of Business offers a Master of Science in Financial Planning designed for individuals pursuing careers as financial planners.
 The non-thesis master’s degree program will be offered both on campus and online and will prepare individuals seeking to sit for the Certified Financial Planner (CFP) examination.
-The MFP will require 36 credit hours consisting of ten core classes and two elective classes offered over two years of study.
+The MS in Financial Planning will require 36 credit hours consisting of ten core classes and two elective classes offered over two years of study.
 The two elective courses will originate from the MBA and/or Data Science programs.

 Program Learning Outcomes